Baxter-College/baxtabot/python_tutorial.md

-# Learn How to Code in Python
+# Learn How to Code

 Want to write code for Baxtabot but never learned how?

 ## I've Never Coded Before

-If you've never coded before, would recommend going through [this full Python tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw) video:
+If you've never coded before, and aren't going to as part of your degree any time soon, would recommend going through [this full Python tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw) video:

 ## I'm studying Computer Science / Software Engineering / Data Science / Engineering